VlaDMaV/FreeRTOS-config-files-for-stm-gigadevice/README.md

-# FreeRTOS-config-files-for-stm-gigadevice
+# FreeRTOS config files for STM and GigaDevice
-FreeRTOSConfig.h for different models
+FreeRTOSConfig.h for different models of microcontrollers.